climatesense-project/climatesense-kg/README.md

 ## Querying the cache

-You can use pgAdmin or any PostgreSQL client to connect to the PostgreSQL cache database and run SQL queries.
+You can use any PostgreSQL client to connect to the PostgreSQL cache database and run SQL queries.

 ### Example SQL Queries